 Netgear release firmware updates regularly so that the users don’t face any troubles with the router.
 The newer firmware might add some new features to the router and also it fixes any bugs or previously faced issues with the router.
-Here are the steps to upgrade the firmware of the Netgear router:
+Here are the steps to upgrade the firmware of the Netgear router with article they wrote:

 - Launch a web browser on a device that is connected to the Netgear router.